Freiling87/CCU/README.md

 # CCU - Custom Content Utilities
-# A Streets of Rogue Mod for content creators

 SOR gives you a few options for creating custom content, but it does have some limitations.
 Here are a few things that are currently impossible with the Vanilla version:
 - Allying Custom NPCs in different chunks